blahah/TGAC-2014-genome-annotation/README.md

 By: Richard Smith-Unna ([Blahah](Https://github.com/Blahah)) <rds45@cam.ac.uk>.

+### Scope

-The course covers both structural and functional annotation of plant genomes, and is aimed at those familiar with bioinformatics in general, able to run commands in the terminal, but not yet up to speed with genome annotation.
+The course covers both structural and functional annotation of plant genomes.
+Much of the material is applicable to eukaryotic genome annotation in general, but some content is specific to plants.

+### Prerequisites

+To get the most out of this course you should:

+- be familiar with genomics and bioinformatics in general (what a genome is, assembly, RNAseq, etc.)
+- be comfortable in Linux
+- be able to run commands in the terminal
+- know how to install software

 ### Outcomes